 You can charge for access to your mastermind group.
 Mighty Networks is the rare mastermind group platform that allows you to charge for your mastermind groups.
 In fact, if you’re running your mastermind group within a larger community, you can charge for the latter, too.

-Customizable topics, chats, and more.
+Customizable Spaces.
 You can also let each mastermind group create their own “topics” or categories for posts and activity, organize group chats, and more.
 It means that your mastermind members can stay fully present during weekly meetings and stay engaged (and in touch with each other!) in between meetings, too.

 The tech for articles, polls, questions, and more.
 In a Mighty Network, you can keep your mastermind group engaged between sessions by posting relevant articles plus polls and questions to get your members more involved.

 Your own branding, available on the web, iOS, and Android.
 You can also add your own branding, including any logos and color schemes.
-And best of all, A Mighty Network is the only mastermind group software that’s available on the web and iOS and Android apps.
+And best of all, it's available on the web and iOS and Android apps.
 So your mastermind group can catch up and check in whenever, from wherever.

 Plenty of room to grow.
 In addition, a Mighty Network offers the ability to run online courses, a larger community, events, and an unlimited number of groups all in one place, all under your brand, and instantly available on the web and as mobile apps.